Predictive models of Renewable electricity generation and electricity consumption profiles through Fourier Transform analysis

 Context

 Today’s energy supply still heavily relies on fossil fuels, releasing greenhouse gases and damaging ecosystems.
 The society is moving to renewable alternatives like solar and wind energy, which are promising for decarbonized electricity production.
-Yet, they require balancing intermittency with storage technologies such as Battery systems or power-to-X-to-power devices, where X represents storable molecules for future power generation.
-In this context, developping a predictive model for RE electricity production and consumption profiles through fourier transform is a very powerful approach.
-Indeed the representation into key frequency components of these highly intermittent, yet periodic signals can enable:
+Yet, they require balancing intermittency through clever complementarization strategies and/or storage technologies such as Battery systems or power-to-X-to-power devices, where X represents storable molecules for future power generation.
+In this context, developping a location-based predictive model for RE electricity production and consumption profiles can be very valuable for understanding the potential of these technologies.
+In this regard, Fourier representations of these time-varying signals can provide promising insights through the key frequency components.
+Indeed such a representation of these highly intermittent, yet periodic, signals can enable:

 1. Predictive modelling for both production and consumption based on geographical, economical and societal features.

-2. Dimensionning of storage technologies based on their intrinsic characteristics such as storage efficiencies and self-discharge rates (Battery: short-term, rSOC: long-term)
+4. Dimensionning storage technologies based on their intrinsic characteristics such as (dis-)charging efficiencies and self-discharge rates (Battery: short-term, rSOC: long-term)

 The Tasks